-If you’re giving thought to listing your New York apartment, the good news is that it’s a great time to sell.
+If you’re giving thought to sell and listing your home, it could be worthwhile staging your home to maximize the appeal before selling.
 Chances are, though, you’ll probably have to spend a little time and cash sprucing up your home if you haven’t already.
 Consider home staging tips are vital to be a competitive seller in today’s market.

 Home staging is all about presenting potential buyers with a glimpse of what life could be like on a property.
 It goes beyond simple cleaning and decorating and seeks to trigger emotion in a home buyer that makes them want to buy it instantly.

-Staging is by no means a new concept but with the present market, it has gained greater popularity in recent years.
+Staging is by no means a new concept, but with the present market, it has gained more significant popularity in recent years.

-Exact statistics for the difference home staging makes are hard to come by but thankfully a new survey for 2017 has recently come in.
+Exact statistics for the difference home staging makes are hard to come by, but thankfully a survey for 2019 has recently come in.
 The National Association of Realtors (NAR) caused a wave among home stagers when they first released their report in 2015.
 While not much has changed, the value of home staging is still pretty clear.

-- When staging, 29% of seller’s agents reported an increase of 1-5%, compared to other homes on the market, while 21% reported an increase of 6-10%.
+- When staging; 29% of seller’s agents reported an increase of 1-5%, compared to other homes on the market; while 21% reported a rise of 6-10%.

-- 49% of buyer’s agents report that home staging had an effect on most buyer’s view of the home.
+- 49% of buyer’s agents say that home staging affected most buyer’s view of the home.

 The Mindset for Home Staging

-You want to make your home appeal to a broader audience of people as possible which means knowing what the buyer’s market is looking for.
-Usually, this means a modern look but that can change depending on your location.
-This is when hiring a professional home stager can really pay off as they know the buyer’s market and how to make your homes appeal to the highest percentage of buyers.
+You want to make your home appeal to a broader audience of people as possible which means knowing what the buyer’s market needs.
+Usually, this means a modern look, but that can change depending on your location.
+When hiring a professional home stager can pay off as they know the buyer’s market and how to make your homes appeal to the highest percentage of buyers.

-If you’re unsure then go for a minimalist approach.
-Each room should be staged to emphasize how it can be used and what the design possibilities are.
+If you’re unsure, then go for a minimalist approach.
+Each room should be staged to emphasize how it can be lived in and enjoyed.
+Also what the design possibilities are.
 The key is to entice a buyer’s imagination and make them feel like this could be their home.

 You can do small scale home staging or large scale.
-Hiring a professional home stager would be best but if you’re on a tight budget there are a few key areas you can focus on that will make the biggest difference in selling price and appeal.
+Hiring a professional home stager for expert tips; would be best, but if you’re on a tight budget there are a few key areas you can focus on that will make the biggest difference in selling price and appeal.

-If you can’t afford any new appliances then make sure the ones you have are spotlessly clean.
-Go through the entire room and try to make everything look as new as possible.
-Your bathroom sink should shine and your kitchen should be grease free.
-If you have a carpet it may be worth having a professional deep clean done.
+If you can’t afford any new appliances, then make sure the ones you have are spotlessly clean.
+Go through the entire room and try to make everything look as unique as possible.
+Your bathroom sink should shine, and your kitchen should be grease free.
+If you have a carpet, it may be worth having a professional deep clean done.

-Keeping your apartment clean is a given (and it should be sparkling clean), but what about getting rid of the clutter?
+Keeping your apartment clean is a given (and it should be sparkling clean); what about getting rid of the clutter?

 Living in a pet-friendly building is often considered an amenity to dog and cat owners, but you don’t want to smell a dog or cat when you enter your home.
 Be sure to keep the litter box extra tidy, and bathe your dog if he needs it.
 Use air fresheners, candles, and home fragrances to keep your nest smelling fresh for any lookers or buyers.

-Too much clutter distracts buyers from a room and makes it look smaller then it is.
+Too much clutter distracts buyers and makes rooms seem smaller.
 Get rid of everything that doesn’t serve a purpose or add to the aesthetics.
-All this clutter should be stored well away so there’s no chance of a buyer coming across it in a wardrobe.
+All this clutter should be stored well away; so there’s no chance of a buyer coming across it in a wardrobe.

-Potential buyers will open your closets, and if they’re packed to the gills, your apartment will give the impression that it’s not large enough.
-As tough as it sounds, try to part with unnecessary trinkets and seasonal items.
+Potential buyers open your cabinets; and if the space in closets is packed, to the gills; your apartment will give the impression that it’s not large enough.
+As harsh as it sounds, try to part with useless trinkets and seasonal items.
 Keep those knick-knacks and accessories that you must, and send the rest to storage.
-Every single item should have its place in your closets, and those necessities that don’t fit should find a home elsewhere.
+Every single piece should have its place in your closets, and those necessities that don’t fit should find a home elsewhere.

 The whole point of home staging is to allow buyers to envision themselves living in your home.
 It’s a bit hard to do that if you’ve got family photos hanging everywhere or a distinctive style.
-Remove all personal items and if you have a distinctive style or theme then scale it back a bit.
-They key is to neutralize each room and emphasize its functionality.
-The final look should be organized, simple and welcoming.
+Remove all personal items and if you have a unique style or theme then scale it back a bit.
+They key to neutralize each room and emphasize its functionality.
+The final look should be, organized, welcoming and straightforward.

 A fresh coat of paint can do wonders.
 Touch up walls, baseboards, doors, trim, and ceilings, as needed.
 If you choose the bargain route and do it yourself, be careful not to drip paint on the floors in the process.

 If you have any dark or bold colors, you might consider painting a lighter neutral in its place before you list your apartment on the market.
-Lighter colors will not only give the illusion of a lighter space but can make the rooms feel larger.
+Light colors, create a brighter space, making rooms feel more abundant.

 Flowers breathe life into the dullest interiors.
-Add flowers to your living room, dining room, and perhaps a little greenery in the bedroom, as well.
-Rather than choosing large arrangements, select small vases and group together with the same flowers or similarly colored buds.
-Try and color coordinate flowers with your room if you can, and if the color isn’t your forte, creamy white works with most anything.
+Add fresh flowers; to your living room, dining room, and perhaps a little greenery in the bedroom, as well.
+Rather than choosing unique arrangements, select small vases and group together with the same flowers or similarly colored buds.
+Try and color your home with flowers if you can; and if the color isn’t your forte, creamy white works with most anything.

-Lastly, before you open doors for the first showing, leave a few finishing touches around to make your home feel more welcoming.
+Before opening the doors for the first showing; add finishing touches to make your home feel welcoming.
 A bowl of fresh fruit, a pleasant scent, fresh flowers and nicely folded new towels in the bathroom.

 How Much Does Home Staging Cost?

 Prices vary depending on your location, property size and local demand for staging experts.
-Unless you’re putting a multi-million dollar property up for sale there’s little need to go crazy with home staging.
-You want to emphasize the homes best features while appealing to the largest range of buyers.
+Unless you’re putting a multi-million dollar property up for sale, there’s little need to go crazy with home staging.
+You want to emphasize the homes best features while appealing to the broadest range of buyers.
 The more people you can entice, the higher the selling price will be.